9 Best Lattafa Perfumes That Smell Identical to Designer (With Dupes Chart)

 No shortcuts, no sponsorships, no free samples.
 Every single Lattafa perfume on this list was purchased with my own money.
 I’ve been deep into the clone world for years, and after countless disappointments (and a few wins), I’ve learned to test rigorously.
 That’s why these are truly the best Lattafa perfumes that stood out—not just the most hyped ones.

 Side-by-side blind tests with the originals.
 Whenever possible, I compared them directly.
 For example, I wore Dior Sauvage Elixir on one arm and Lattafa Asad on the other for a full 48 hours—no shower, no mercy.
-Same with Khamrah against By Kilian Angels’ Share, wrist-to-wrist for over 12 hours.
+Same with Khamrah against By Kilian Angels’ Share (and later, the smokier Khamrah Dukhan to see if the smoke note held up), wrist-to-wrist for over 12 hours.
 I noted exactly when the openings felt sharp or synthetic, and when the drydowns settled into something shockingly close.

 Longevity and projection were timed obsessively.
 (This is where Lattafa destroys most designers.)
 I tracked performance from the first spray to faint skin scent using my phone timer.
 Tested on skin, clothes, after moisturizer, in heat, in cold.
 Some of these beasts pushed 12–14+ hours easily—even after a workout or a long day outdoors.